dustywhite7/Econ8320/SlidesCode/1 - IntroDataTypesDocumentation.md

 [[2, 3, 4, 5], [6, 7, 8, 9]]
 ```

-We can embed lists infinitely deep (list of lists of lists...), allowing us to create N-dimensional objects
+We can embed lists infinitely deep (list of lists of lists...), allowing us to create $n$-dimensional objects
 - This becomes especially helpful when doing matrix computations, or in more advanced machine learning techniques

 ---